Cloud VMS vs Self-Hosted

 • Cross-site people counting and analytics comparison by location

-• Centralized user access management — grant or revoke access across all sites from one interface
+• Centralized user access management across all sites

-• No per-site VPN — remote access to any site via the same browser URL
+• No per-site VPN — remote access via the same browser URL

 • Cloud storage is centralized — no per-site storage failure risk